 Adjust the microscope focus such that the tip is now in focus, keeping in mind the working distance of the objective.
 Before moving to a higher magnification objective, use the microscope measurement tool to collect the width and length of the AFM cantilever by accessing the measurement tools panel on the confocal software.
 Take note of these measurements.

-NOTE: It is important not to crash the objective into the bottom of the sample dish which may also cause the sample dish to comes into contact with the AFM tip, potentially damaging it.
+NOTE: It is important not to crash the objective into the bottom of the sample dish which may also cause the sample dish to come into contact with the AFM tip, potentially damaging it.

 If present, remove the laser light filter, and ensure the AFM laser is on, so that the laser light becomes visible in the optics.